Danilo Medaković: Later life and legacy

-Danilo Medaković was the first journalist in Vojvodina of whom it might be said that he managed to get some material success.
-At the March Revolution, he started to issue at Sremski Karlovci the newspaper "Napredak", which was immediately established among the people—it was bringing news obviously interesting to the broad masses.
-"Napredak" was supported by the pen and intellectual strength of Danilo Medaković and Djordje Popović-Daničar.
-The conception of the paper was not a firm one, it often vacillated and shared the fate of the different views of its editors, who in editing the paper and determining its trend, followed a wide variety of paths, not necessarily to the detriment of the paper.
-A literary, informative and general interest bi-weekly, "Južna Pčela", however, published and edited by Milorad Medaković, Danilo's brother, filled the void left by the short-lived "Vojvodjanka" in Zemun in 1851.
-It wrote about all matters of interest to the Serbs, ranging from internal political affairs in Serbia and Montenegro, social and political position of the Christians in Turkey, especially in Bosnia, to Serbo-Hungarian relations.
-It denounced the 1848 Hungarian emigres.
-Milorad Medaković, who knew Petar II Petrović-Njegoš closely during the last few years of the latter's reign, wrote a biography of the famed poet entitled "P.P.
-Njegoš, posljednji vladajući vladika crnogorski" (P. P. Njegoš, the Last Ruling Prince-Bishop of Montenegro, published in Novi Sad in 1882), and many other books.
+Danilo Medaković was the first journalist in Vojvodina of whom it might be said that he managed to achieve some material success.
+At the March Revolution, he started to issue the newspaper Napredak at Sremski Karlovci, which was immediately established among the people—it brought news obviously interesting to the broad masses.
+Napredak was supported by the pen and intellectual strength of Danilo Medaković and Djordje Popović-Daničar.
+The conception of the paper was not a firm one; it often vacillated and shared the fate of the different views of its editors, who, in editing the paper and determining its trend, followed a wide variety of paths, not necessarily to the detriment of the paper.
+A literary, informative, and general-interest bi-weekly, Južna Pčela, however, published and edited by Milorad Medaković, Danilo's brother, filled the void left by the short-lived Vojvodjanka in Zemun in 1851.
+It wrote about all matters of interest to the Serbs, ranging from internal political affairs in Serbia and Montenegro and the social and political position of Christians in Turkey, especially in Bosnia, to Serbo-Hungarian relations.
+It denounced the 1848 Hungarian émigrés.
+Milorad Medaković, who knew Petar II Petrović-Njegoš closely during the last few years of the latter's reign, wrote a biography of the famed poet entitled P. P. Njegoš, posljednji vladajući vladika crnogorski (P. P. Njegoš, the Last Ruling Prince-Bishop of Montenegro, published in Novi Sad in 1882), and many other books.

-Danilo Medaković supported Stefan Stratimirović's policy, and his paper "Napredak" concluded that just as "there has never been liberty in Austria," so now "there never will be," because Austria and liberty "are perpetual enemies."
-That turning point came about after the 1848 Revolution when the Austrian government reneged on its promises and began to suppress all the Serbian institutions in the Empire.
+Danilo Medaković supported Stefan Stratimirović's policy, and his paper Napredak concluded that just as "there has never been liberty in Austria," so now "there never will be," because Austria and liberty "are perpetual enemies."
+That turning point came about after the 1848 Revolution, when the Austrian government reneged on its promises and began to suppress all Serbian institutions in the Empire.

 He was among the many followers of Vuk Karadžić's reforms.
-He supported Karadžić's principle that the native language is the people's most precious wealth and the manifestation of people's worth.
+He supported Karadžić's principle that the native language is the people's most precious wealth and the manifestation of the people's worth.

-His son Bogdan Medaković was a Serbian lawyer and representative in the Croatian Sabor in Austria-Hungary, and great grandson Dejan Medaković, a Serbian writer, historian, and scholar.
+His son Bogdan Medaković was a Serbian lawyer and representative in the Croatian Sabor in Austria-Hungary, and his great-grandson Dejan Medaković was a Serbian writer, historian, and scholar.